Gerhard Alois Westrick: Intelligence work

 The US remained technically neutral until four days after the attack on Pearl Harbor; on December 11, 1941, Germany and Italy declared war on the United States.

 Westrick was well-connected with the Nazi regime.
-His brother Ludger was head of the aluminum industry in Germany under Hermann Göring, and his brother Julius was on the staff of Otto Abetz, who became German ambassador to France after the occupation of that country.
+His brother Ludger Westrick was head of the aluminum industry in Germany under Hermann Göring, and his brother Julius was on the staff of Otto Abetz, who became German ambassador to France after the occupation of that country.

 In January 1940 Westrick was given the title of Wehrwirtschaftsführer for his contributions to the war effort.
 He was assigned by von Ribbentrop to undertake a mission to the United States to meet American business leaders and gain their support for Germany.
 He was also asked to look into obtaining a $5 billion loan for Germany after the war had ended.